Should we be teaching people how to do manual network configuration before teaching automation?

 What was the question?

-Back to that original question: Should we teach manual configuration before attempting to do automation as part of a network configuration management strategy?
+Back to that original question: Should we teach manual network configuration before attempting to do automation as part of a network configuration management strategy?
 I think that it isn't necessary to teach manual configuration beyond the first one or two efforts.
 Yes, we need to understand what the final configuration should do.
 Do we need to do manual configuration to gain that understanding?
 That depends on the individual.
 A manual configuration can be a starting point for building automation because it requires that we know the end goal.

 The reason for my explanation about starting with configuration snippets versus using variables was to demonstrate that it was a significant mental change in the approach to configuration creation.
 When I learned the difference, it was an aha! moment for me.